matthewfieger/matthewfieger.github.io/_posts/2014-06-27-nesting_data_for_d3.markdown

 	data = _.nest(data, ['0', '1']);
 {% endhighlight %}

 The result again is a hierarchical data structure, but this time one that is based on `name` and `children`.
 Each branch node has a `name` property, specifying its name and a `children` property, specifying one or more child nodes.
 Leaf nodes again contain the original keys and values for each data item.
-Note that the `name` and `children` format of Underscore.nest() matches the format used in many of the D3 examples that rely on `flare.json`.
+Note that the `name` and `children` format of `Underscore.nest()` matches the `flare.json` format used in many of the D3 examples.

 {% highlight javascript %}
 	{